• Skip to primary navigation

 zucchini soup in a yellow pot with a ladle

 Questions about this zucchini soup recipe?
-Did you make it?
+Leave a star rating and review if you made it!
 Talk to me in the comments below!

 zucchini soup in two white bowls